Advent is a busy time for Rotarians, just as it is for other folk.

-Channi Riyait kept the diners enthralled with his account of how Raja, his African grey parrot, can count up to 30, recite from the Guru Granth Sahib, complain in Punjabi that he is hungry and even ask where Channi’s daughter is.
+Channi Riyait kept the diners enthralled with his account of how Rajah, his African grey parrot, can count up to 30, recite from the Guru Granth Sahib, complain in Punjabi that he is hungry and even ask where Channi’s daughter is.

 A few days later Mai visited the Rotary Club of Leicester where she exchanged banners from her sponsors at the Rotary Club of Nishinomiya-Ebisu with Leicester’s vice-president Chris Saul.

 Mai was up early the following week to be one of many guests at the Rotary Club of Leicester De Montfort’s traditional Christmas breakfast.
 As always, Mai entered into the spirit enthusiastically, arriving wearing a red Santa hat.
 As the winner of the pass-the-parcel game, she ended up wearing reindeer antlers and a pair of enormous baggy pants marked HO HO HO and bearing the season’s greetings.

 Later, Mai removed the pants but kept the antlers as she joined members of the Rotary Club of Oadby and the Inner Wheel Club of Oadby for their traditional four-mile walk through Bradgate Park and Swithland Wood back to the car park for mince pies, sausage rolls, Christmas cake and mulled wine and other seasonal fayre.
 Thanks to Mai, the walkers also sampled sushi with Wasabi paste.